GHeinzelmann/BAT.py/README.md

 https://github.com/GHeinzelmann/GHOAT.py

-*A tutorial is already available, and a detailed user guide will be added in the next few days.*
+*A tutorial is already available, and also detailed user guide.*

 # BAT.py